jdiaz2001/ha-secure-app/README.md

 - **`asg.tf`**: Sets up the Auto Scaling Group and Launch Template.
 - **`efs.tf`**: Configures the Elastic File System and its mount targets. `Note:` EFS will store the Data for the application.
 - **`rds.tf`**: Defines the MariaDB RDS instance and its security group.
-- **`bastion.tf`**: Creates the bastion host and its security group. `Note:` The Bastion will the the entrance to access the Private Subnet Instances
+- **`bastion.tf`**: Creates the bastion host and its security group. `Note:` The Bastion will the entrance to access the Private Subnet Instances.
 - **`iam.tf`**: Configures IAM roles, policies, and instance profiles.
 - **`route53.tf`**: Manages DNS records for the domain.
 - **`acm.tf`**: Sets up the ACM certificate and validation records.